 Ever wondered what happens when cases end up in court?
 Would you want to be in any way part of it?

-Lift Owners: Have you questioned your lift service company about their staff who work on your lifts, if not, why not?
-How do you know that they haven't sub-contracted your lift repairs job out to a 3rd party?
+Lift Owners: Have you ever questioned your lift company about the staff they employ to work on your lifts, if not, why not?
+How do you know that they haven't sub-contracted works out to a 3rd party?
+How sure can you be that if there was a problem, that they will sort it out or will they just walk away and leave you on your own?
 Will their actions lead you to court and are you getting value for money?

-Lift Firms: Have your lift engineers been properly trained and tested to the National standard?
+Lift Firms: Have your lift engineers been properly trained and examined to the new National standard?
 Do you trust your employees not to lead you to court for liability claims?
-Can they pass an exam to prove their competence and knowledge and work safe onsite?
+How can you convince to your customer that your staff know how to work safe on their lifts?
+Can they pass an exam to prove their competence and knowledge and work safe onsite under your name?

 Read a selection below who have been prosecuted by the HSE with over £12m in fines brought against both lift owners and lift firms of the lift industry sector.